zjuter0126/pai/manual/cluster-user/how-to-debug-jobs.md

 sleep 30m
 ```

-Then, please fill in the `Docker image` box with image name `openpai/standard:python_3.6-tensorflow_1.15.0-gpu`.
+Then, please select `TensorFlow 1.15.0 + Python 3.6 with GPU, CUDA 10.0` as your docker image.
 Last but not least, toggle the `Enable TensorBoard` button in the `Tools` section.

    <img src="./imgs/enable-tensorboard.png" width="100%" height="100%" />